How to cleanse crystals

 If you are looking for tips on how to charge crystals, see my other post!

 Selenite is one of the few crystals that never needs to be charged or cleansed itself.
 It is also said that placing other crystals on a selenite platform or in a selenite bowl for just 10 minutes is equivalent to placing your crystals under the moon for an entire night.
 Bonus, you don't have to move your entire crystal collection outside haha.
+It’s also a great excuse to buy a beautiful, larger piece of Selenite for cleansing or charging your crystals!

 The moon is probably the best way to cleanse all of your crystals, no matter which ones you have.
 The moon does not pose any harm in terms of heat, light or moisture, so a moon bath is many people’s preferred option.
 If you have soft crystals or live in a humid or wet location, you can still accomplish this by placing your crystals in a window that will have moonlight shine through.
 Honestly, probably easier than putting outside!